rdkit/knime-rdkit/org.rdkit.knime.maven/README.md

 This Maven plugin helps to execute step 2 and 3 for you fully automatically.
 It will save a lot of time and typos with getting library updates properly done.

+## Installing the plugin locally ##

+You may run the launch file `KNIME MAVEN DEPENDENCIES INJECTION PLUGIN - PACKAGE AND INSTALL.launch`.
+It basically just calls `mvn -U clean install`

+## Deploying the plugin to a Maven repository ##

+You may run the launch file `KNIME MAVEN DEPENDENCIES INJECTION PLUGIN - PACKAGE AND DEPLOY.launch`, but you will need to configure some parameters with your repository URLs and credentials.

+* releaseRepositoryUrl: The URL for performing a real release (not just a SNAPSHOT release)
+* snapshotRepositoryUrl: The URL for performing a SNAPSHOT release.

+It basically just calls `mvn -U clean package deploy -DreleaseRepositoryUrl=https://username:password@your.maven.repo.server.net/path/to/deployment/folder -DsnapshotRepositoryUrl=https://username:password@your.maven.repo.server.net/path/to/deployment/folder`

 ## Seeing the plugin in action ##

 This Maven plugin is used in the `org.rdkit.knime.nodes` subproject.